unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

-The first required condition to develop such framework, is that the system interacts less strongly with the environment than within its own sub-constituents.
-This allows to proceed with a perturbative approach to solve the problem, with a coupling constant :math:`\lambda` taking care of the e.
+The first required condition to develop such framework, is that the system interacts more weakly with the environment than within its own sub-constituents.
+This allows to proceed with a perturbative approach to solve the problem, with a coupling constant :math:`\lambda` quantifying the magnitude of the first-order expansion terms.

 In this case, it is possible to write the time evolution of the density matrix associated to the state, :math:`\hat{\rho}=|\psi\rangle\langle \psi|`, as